 1. It features the tiniest fold in the World which fits in overhead compartment on airplanes and mom’s handbag!

 2. With multi-position recline your baby can lie back comfortably and take a nap.
 And thanks to bigger canopy sun and wind won’t disturb your sleeping child.

-3. Thanks to compatibility with infant car seats and Cot To Go carrycot, GB Pockit+ can be used since birth and it can be the only stroller you will ever need.
+3. Thanks to compatibility with infant car seats and Cot To Go carrycot, Pockit+ can be used since birth and it can be the only stroller you will ever need.